CCPC Logo

 Visit Website

 PA Housing Finance Agency (PHFA) This grant program provides financing for the construction or rehabilitation of mixed-use developments providing affordable housing in commercial corridors across the Commonwealth.
 Priority will be given to projects in third-class cities and smaller communities, but communities across the commonwealth are encouraged to apply.
-The application period is now closed.
-To date, the Agency has sold five rounds of tax credits, awarded four rounds of grants, and funded 22 projects.
+This program typically opens in the summer, with applications due in the fall.

 Community Facilities Direct Loan & Grant Program in Pennsylvania